-(a) General requirements.
-The report must include direct claims paid to or received by providers, including under capitation contracts with dental providers, whose services are covered by the contract for dental clinical services or supplies covered by the contract.
+- (a) General requirements.
+The report required in Health and Safety Code section 1367.004 and Insurance Code section 10112.26 must include direct claims paid to or received by providers, including under capitation contracts with dental providers, whose services are covered by the contract for dental clinical services or supplies covered by the contract.
 In addition, the report must include claim reserves associated with claims incurred during the MLR reporting year, reserves for contingent benefits and the dental claim portion of lawsuits, and any incurred experience rating refunds.
-Reimbursement for dental clinical services is referred to as "incurred claims" herein.
-All components of and adjustments to incurred claims must be calculated based on claims incurred only during the MLR reporting year and paid through March 31st of the following year.
+Reimbursement for dental clinical services, as defined in this section, is referred to as "incurred claims."
+All components of and adjustments to incurred claims must be calculated based on claims incurred only during the MLR reporting year and paid through March 31st of the following year. - (1) Incurred claims must include the current year's unpaid claims reserves, including claims reported in the process of adjustment, percentage withholds from payments made to contracted providers, claims that are recoverable for anticipated coordination of benefits (COB), and claim recoveries received as a result of subrogation.

-- (1) Incurred claims must include the current year's unpaid claims reserves, including claims reported in the process of adjustment, percentage withholds from payments made to contracted providers, claims that are recoverable for anticipated coordination of benefits, and claim recoveries received as a result of subrogation. - (2) Incurred claims must include claims incurred but not reported based on past experience, and modified to reflect current conditions such as changes in exposure, claim frequency or severity. - (3) Incurred claims must include changes in other claims-related reserves. - (4) Incurred claims must include incurred experience rating refunds. - (b) Adjustments to incurred claims. - (1) Adjustments that must be deducted from incurred claims. - (i) Overpayment recoveries received from providers. - (2) Adjustments that must be included in incurred claims. - (i) The amount of incentive and bonus payments made to providers. - (3) Adjustments that must not be included in incurred claims. - (i) Amounts paid to third party vendors for secondary network savings. - (ii) Amounts paid to third party vendors for network development, administrative fees, claims processing, and utilization management. - (iii) Amounts paid, including amounts paid to a provider, for professional or administrative services that do not represent compensation or reimbursement for covered services provided to an enrollee.
-For example, dental record copying costs, attorneys' fees, subrogation vendor fees, compensation to paraprofessionals, janitors, quality assurance analysts, administrative supervisors, secretaries to dental personnel, and dental record clerks must not be included in incurred claims.
+- (2) Incurred claims must include claims incurred but not reported based on past experience, and modified to reflect current conditions such as changes in exposure, claim frequency or severity. - (3) Incurred claims must include changes in other claims-related reserves. - (4) Incurred claims must include incurred experience rating refunds. - (b) Adjustments to incurred claims. - (1) Adjustments that must be deducted from incurred claims: - (i) Overpayment recoveries received from providers. - (2) Adjustments that must be included in incurred claims: - (i) The amount of incentive and bonus payments made to providers. - (3) Adjustments that must not be included in incurred claims: - (i) Amounts paid to third party vendors for secondary network savings. - (ii) Amounts paid to third party vendors for network development, administrative fees, claims processing, and utilization management. - (iii) Amounts paid, including amounts paid to a provider, for professional or administrative services that do not represent compensation or reimbursement for covered services provided to an enrollee.
+For example, dental record copying costs, attorneys' fees, subrogation vendor fees, compensation to paraprofessionals, janitors, quality assurance analysts, administrative supervisors, secretaries to dental personnel and dental record clerks must not be included in incurred claims.